svobik7/next-roots/README.md

 }
 ```

 Passing the `locale` parameter is not required.
-If you do not pass any `locale` param then the current one will be automatically used.
+If you do not pass any `locale` param then the current page locale will be automatically used.

 ```ts
 // on "/cs" page it will creates "/cs/o-nas" href while on "/" (en) it will create "/about" href